streetcomplete/StreetComplete/CONTRIBUTING.md

 - [x] Requires no programming knowledge!
 - [ ] Requires no OpenStreetMap knowledge!

-As you propbably noticed, you can choose "Cannot answer" in StreetComplete and thus leave a note by
+As you probably noticed, you can choose "Cannot answer" in StreetComplete and thus leave a note by

 You can help with [processing OSM notes opened by StreetComplete users](https://ent8r.github.io/NotesReview/?query=StreetComplete&limit=100&start=true).
 (You can also do it without that special tool, but it helps.)
 When doing so, you can also find systematic problems or misunderstandings of user's when solving StreetComplete quests.